ICMS-conference/icms-conference.github.io/index.md

 The “International Congress of Mathematical Software” (ICMS) is a community of researchers and practioners centered around “mathematical software” as a scientific activity. ... [more](/about/)

+### ICMS Publications

+ICMS conferences from 2006 have published with Springer: see [Conference proceedings list](https://link.springer.com/conference/icms).

 ### Upcoming Congress